Lilly King

-Lillia Camille King (born February 10, 1997) is an American swimmer who specializes in breaststroke.
-She currently represents the Cali Condors, a team that is part of the International Swimming League.
+Lillia Camille King (born February 10, 1997) is an American former competitive swimmer who specialized in breaststroke.
 At the 2016 Summer Olympics, she won the gold medal in the 100-meter breaststroke competition and also won a gold medal in the 4x100 meter medley relay, in which she swam the breaststroke leg.
 At the 2020 Summer Olympics, King won a silver medal in the 4x100 meter medley relay for her efforts in the prelims, the silver medal in the 200-meter breaststroke, and the bronze medal in the 100-meter breaststroke.
+At the 2024 Summer Olympics, she won a gold medal in the 4x100 meter medley relay, where she swam the breaststroke leg.
 She is the current world record holder in the long course 100-meter breaststroke.

+King retired from competitive swimming after the 2025 World Aquatics Championships in Singapore.

 Early life

 King was born and raised in Evansville, Indiana, the daughter of Mark and Ginny King.
 Mark ran track and cross-country at Indiana State University, and Ginny swam for Eastern Kentucky University and Illinois State University.
 King's younger brother Alex is a walk-on swimmer at the University of Michigan.
 King attended FJ Reitz High School, where the school's swim team shared Lloyd Pool with five other teams.
 The lanes at Lloyd Pool were often overcrowded, preventing King from receiving the necessary workout she required to perform at her best competitive level, so to help compensate, King added several morning practices a week with the local masters team and joined a competitive swim team called the Newburgh Sea Creatures.